AbdallahEld/Back-End-Notes/README.md

-# C# 12 in a nutshell
+# Explaination

-This Will be repo for notes and examples from the Book C# in a nutshell + my own custom Roadmap where I study concepts and try to deeply Understand Them
+This was intended to be a repository of my notes From the Book **C# 12 in a nutshell** but instead of me doing repository for each book i will be reading why didnt i just make on repository and Organize it to have all my notes and Code Snippets from books and self study